The Sound of the Life of the Mind: Crowdfunding and release

 An unmastered version of the album's first single, "Do It Anyway", was released by Ben Folds on his official Facebook page on May 4, 2012, to kick off a grassroots effort to market and promote the album.
 Though Folds was signed to Sony Music Entertainment's Epic Records for his solo work and Jessee was signed to independent label Bar/None Records with his band Hotel Lights, the reformed Ben Folds Five was unsigned.
 With no label to distribute their new album, on May 7, 2012, the group launched an interactive pre-sale campaign for the press and release of the album on PledgeMusic.
 The crowdfunding campaign reached 200% in its first week.

 The resulting initiative, ImaVeePee Records, partnered with Sony Music Entertainment to release the album worldwide.
 A portion of the funds generated by the campaign, by the total album sales, and by purchases of other Ben Folds Five items through PledgeMusic will be donated to Music Education and Music Therapy, a charity selected by the band.

 The fully mixed and mastered album version of "Do It Anyway" was released for digital download on August 6, 2012.
 In the two weeks leading up to the commercial release of the album, the band hosted full previews of each track via exclusive releases through various music media outlets, including Spin, Conan O'Brien's TeamCoco.com, AOL's Spinner.com, Fuse, Idolator, Rolling Stone, Paste, Yahoo!
 Music, and MSN's Reverb music blog.

 The video to "Do It Anyway", which premiered mid-September 2012, featured the puppets of Fraggle Rock, Chris Hardwick, Rob Corddry, and Anna Kendrick.

 Album art

 The album cover features an exclusive piece entitled "Submerged" by artist Eric Joyner, noted for the focus on "robots and donuts" as the main subjects of his work.
 An adaptation of his 2007 work, "The Collator", "Submerged" is a somber yet whimsical piece showcasing a toy robot sitting thoughtfully on a mossy undersea rock as fish swim about it.
-The image evokes French sculptor Auguste Rodin's renowned work The Thinker (Le Penseur).
+The image evokes Auguste Rodin's The Thinker (Le Penseur).

 More of Joyner's artwork is featured throughout the physical packaging of the album.

 The single for "Do It Anyway" was originally released with artwork by Luther Mosher until the full album was released.
 Afterwards the album art was attached to the single.
 It is still being used in some places for promotion.